 Here the sum $\beta_1 + \beta_2 =\beta$ is an equality in $H_2(\X_1)$ and $H_2(\X_2)$ respectively.

 \begin{prop} The degeneration formula (\ref{deg:1}) implies that

 \end{prop} \begin{proof} The degeneration formula of relative rank one DT invariants for the blow-up at $(-1, -1)$-curves is worked out by Hu-Li~\cite{Hu-Li}, and we apply the same argument.
-By the agreement of the virtual dimensions, it follows that a non-zero term of the RHS of (\ref{deg:1}) satisfies (cf.~\cite[Theorem~4.2]{Hu-Li})
+By the agreement of the virtual dimensions, it is proved in~\cite[Theorem~4.2]{Hu-Li} that a non-zero term of the RHS of (\ref{deg:1}) satisfies

-This implies that $\beta_1$ is written as $h^{!}\beta_1'$ for some $\beta_1' \in H_2(X_0)$, and $\beta_2$ is a multiple of the class of the curve $C \subset \bP_1$ given by the embedding
+This implies that $\beta_1$ is written as $h^{!}\beta_1'$ for some $\beta_1' \in H_2(X_0)$, and $\beta_2$ is a multiple of the class of the curve $e \subset \bP_1$ given by the embedding

-The curve $C$ is a $(-1, -1)$-curve which does not intersect with $H_1$.
-The contributions of the relative stable pairs on $\bP_1$ with curve class $m[C]$ is identified with the stable pair invariants on $\tX$ with curve class $m[e_1]$.
+into the first factor.
+The curve $e$ is a $(-1, -1)$-curve which does not intersect with $H_1$.
+The contributions of the relative stable pairs on $\bP_1$ with curve class $m[e]$ is identified with the stable pair invariants on $\tX$ with curve class $m[e_1]$\footnote{This follows by a parallel argument as (4.4) in the proof of \cite[Theorem~4.2]{Hu-Li}.}.
 Hence we obtain the desired result for $k=1$.
 The case of $k>1$ is similarly discussed. \end{proof}

 \begin{prop} For any $d\in \mathbb{Z}_{>0}$, the degeneration formula (\ref{deg:2}) implies that

 \end{prop} \begin{proof} By the agreement of the virtual dimensions, a non-zero term of the RHS of (\ref{deg:2}) satisfies